 Most German Shepherds ears will stand up by the age 6 months but this can vary depending on each dog and their individual genetics.
-Some dogs ears can stand up as early on as 6 weeks and some can take all the way up to a year.
+Some can stand up as early on as 6 weeks and some can take all the way up to a year.
 Most of the time they should be close to or standing up all the way following their teething stage.
 During this stage the cartilage hardens enough giving the ears the strength to stand on their own.

 The Anatomy of a German Shepherds Ears: